Jack, What Are You Doing Out of Bed?

 For real.

-I’m glad my kids didn’t read this when they were little.
+Need to do a re-tuck! 😀 I’m glad my kids didn’t read this when they were little.

 My daughter wakes up in the middle of the night crying and when I go to her she actually says things like “Mommy – I want a special treat.”
 So of course I seize on this opportunity and get us both some chocolate chips.
 I wonder why she keeps doing that…